Comparison Operators

 example !== val;

-Q : What is the result of the last comparison (true or false)?
+• Q : What is the result of the comparison on the last line (true or false)?

 • Operator: >